 The Doctor of Education in Organizational Leadership (EDOL) program is designed to develop individuals who have thriving careers in their specialized fields who seek advanced knowledge in the theory and practice of leadership to take on leadership roles in a variety of settings.
 As scholarpractitioners with a global perspective, EDOL students will conduct research in advancing the practice of leadership, learning, and policy and apply theory to organizational challenges.
 While interested in teaching and consulting, EDOL students aspire to be entrepreneurs or lead change and transformation efforts in higher education; governmental organizations; not-for-profits; nongovernmental organizations (NGOs) and faith-based service organizations; businesses; and other organizations engaged in training and development, life-span learning, health care, and adult occupational education.
-The program is offered in the traditional face-to-face format and the Global Access Format (60 percent face-to-face and 40 percent online).
+The EDOL program is offered in the Global Access Format with a hybrid delivery format that consists of face-to-face and online instruction.
+For specific scheduling information, contact the Program Office.